 Pick this area if you want easy access to and from your ferries, walking distance to several decent beaches (here are the best Folegandros beaches) or ocean views from your hotel.
 There are 5 restaurants to choose from and 1 mini mart.
 There are no shops.
 If you don’t have a car, the bus comes once every 30 minutes – 1 hour and goes to Chora.

 It’s a really pretty area with a small bay and lots of white washed buildings.
-This was the view from the terrace of our hotel!
+This was the view from the terrace of my hotel!
 It’s very serene and looks straight out of a post card!

 Here is a view of Chora from the trail up the Church of Panagia!
 It is very Santorini esque as it’s perched on the edge of a cliff.